yamankatby/firebase-extensions/README.md

 # Firebase Extensions

-> **Note** The extensions in this repository are still in beta, if you find any bugs or have any suggestions, please [file an issue](https://github.com/yamankatby/firebase-extensions/issues/new).
+> **Note:** The extensions in this repository are still in beta.
+If you encounter any bugs or have any suggestions, please [file an issue](https://github.com/yamankatby/firebase-extensions/issues/new).
 Also, if you find any of these extensions useful, please consider giving the repository a star ⭐️.

 [![Follow me on Twitter](https://img.shields.io/twitter/follow/yamankatby?style=social)](https://twitter.com/intent/follow?screen_name=yamankatby)